terra-money/terrain/README.md

 ```

 _See code: [src/commands/test.ts](https://github.com/terra-money/terrain/blob/v0.2.0/src/commands/test.ts)_

 <!-- commandsstop -->

-# Use main branch in local.
+# Use Terrain Main Branch Locally

-Sometimes the most new features or bugfixes are integrated into the main branch but not yet released to [npm repository](https://www.npmjs.com/package/@terra-money/terrain).
-In exceptional cases you may want to use the latest code of the library even before being released to [@terra-money/terrain](https://www.npmjs.com/package/@terra-money/terrain).
+In some cases, the latest features or bug fixes may be integrated into the main branch on the <a href="https://github.com/terra-money/terrain" target="_blank">Terrain Github repo</a>, but not yet released to the corresponding <a href="https://www.npmjs.com/package/@terra-money/terrain" target="_blank">npm package</a>.
+In exceptional cases, you may want to use the latest version of Terrain available on Github, even before being released to npm.

-To use main branch in your local machine you must clone the repo and navigate to the project folder:
+To use the main branch of the Terrain repo on your local machine, you must clone the repo and navigate to the project folder.

 ```
 > git clone --branch main --depth 1 https://github.com/terra-money/terrain
-> cd terrain/
+> cd terrain
 ```

-Inside the project folder execute [install](https://docs.npmjs.com/cli/v6/commands/npm-install), when it finish you can use [link](https://docs.npmjs.com/cli/v8/commands/npm-link) to setup the project as your global terrain instance:
+Inside the project folder, install all necessary node dependencies and run the `npm link` command to link the project to your global terrain instance.

 ```
 > npm install
 > npm link
 ```

-> Take in consideration that the process documented before sometimes will contain fixes and new features but is still being tested.
+<sub>**Note:** _It is important to take into consideration that features and bug fixes that are implemented on the newest versions of Terrain may still be subject to testing._</sub>